RomAnoX/dotfiles/README.md

 $ touch ~/.hushlogin
 ```

-Copy your SSH keys and configuration
-Copy your AWS credentials

 For iTerm use the `molokai` theme colors that is in the repo, and also
 configure Fura Code 14pt or Fira Code 14 pt as the font with ligatures

 For Atom run the “Package sync: Sync” command from the Atom Command Palette

 For NVIM just run `vim` and let the plugins to get installed

 For Tmux just run `tmux` and let the plugins to get installed